mattbasta/Legend-of-Adventure/README.md

 the Python code is considered deprecated and may not run.
 Most of the functionality from the Python code has not yet been ported.

+The last stable version of the Python server can be found on the `python` branch.

 ## Requirements